beeware/toga/docs/reference/api/hardware/geolocation.rst

 All platforms require some form of permission to access the geolocation service.
 To confirm if you have permission to use the geolocation service while the app is running, you can call :any:`Geolocation.has_permission`; you can request to permission using :any:`Geolocation.request_permission()`.
-To confirm if you have permission to use geolocation while the app is in the background, you can call :any:`Geolocation.has_background_permission`; you can request to permission using :any:`Geolocation.request_background_permission()`

-The calls to request permissions *can* be invoked from a synchronous context (i.e., a non ``async`` method); however, they are non-blocking when used in this way.
-Invoking a method like :any:`Geolocation.request_permission()` will start the process of requesting permission, but will return *immediately*, without waiting for the user's response.
-This allows an app to *request* permissions as part of the startup process, prior to using the geolocation APIs, without blocking the rest of app startup.
+If you wish to track the location of the user while the app is in the background, you must make a separate request for background location permissions using :meth:`~toga.hardware.Geolocation.request_background_permission()` .
+This request must be made *after* foreground permissions have been requested and confirmed.
+To confirm if you have permission to use geolocation while the app is in the background, you can call :any:`Geolocation.has_background_permission`.

 Toga will confirm whether the app has been granted permission to use geolocation services before invoking any geolocation API.
 If permission has not yet been granted, or